 4. The market analysis

-When presenting your market analysis in your waste management services business plan, you should detail the customers' demographics and segmentation, target market, competition, barriers to entry, and any regulations that may apply.
+When presenting your market analysis in your waste management company business plan, you should detail the customers' demographics and segmentation, target market, competition, barriers to entry, and any regulations that may apply.

 The goal of this section is to help the reader understand how big and attractive your market is, and demonstrate that you have a solid understanding of the industry.

-The target market section should follow and zoom on the customer segments your waste management services is targeting, and explain how your products and services meet the specific needs of these customers.
+The target market section should follow and zoom on the customer segments your waste management company is targeting, and explain how your products and services meet the specific needs of these customers.

 Then comes the competition subsection, where you should introduce your main competitors and explain what differentiates you from them.

-Finally, you should finish your market analysis by giving an overview of the main regulations applicable to your waste management services.
+Finally, you should finish your market analysis by giving an overview of the main regulations applicable to your waste management company.

 5. The strategy section